HAZARD COMMUNICATION PROGRAM

 Labeling of Piping Systems

-Pipes containing hazardous substances shall be labeled.
+If applicable, pipes containing hazardous substances shall be labeled.
 In addition, tags specifying the identity of the hazardous substance will be affixed to exit points of the pipeline system.

-If applicable, a list of materials contained in the piping systems will be developed.
 Safety Data Sheets for those materials will be maintained in the Facilities Services Department and will be readily accessible to employees.

 The person responsible for labeling the pipes and exit valves is the Director of Facilities Services.

 SAFETY DATA SHEETS (SDS) [Formerly known as Material Safety Data Sheets (MSDS)]